mihaipaun/book-eloquentjs/chapter01-basic-javascript/readme.md

-# Notes on Chapter 1: Basic JavaScript: Values, Variables and Control Flow
+## Notes on Chapter 1: Basic JavaScript: Values, Variables and Control Flow

+### Values

 There are six basic types of values: **numbers**, **strings**, **Booleans**, **objects**, **functions** and **undefined** values